LogtalkDotOrg/logtalk3/examples/family/NOTES.md

 file.

 This folder contains an implementation of the classical family tree Prolog example.
-This solution defines a root object, `relations`, with predicates for common family relations like `sister/2` and `father/2`.
-This root object can then be extended with objects defining the actual families using basic `female/1`, `male/1`, and `parent/2` facts.
-The relation predicates always call the basic facts in _self_.
+This solution defines a root category, `relations`, with predicates for common family relations like `sister/2` and `father/2`.
+This root category can then be imported into objects defining the actual families using basic `female/1`, `male/1`, and `parent/2` facts.
+The relation predicates always calls the basic facts in _self_.
 Any number of family objects can be loaded at the same time.